wlwl2/case-utils/README.md

 - Do you remember the difference between 'dashes' and 'hyphens'?

-- What happens to all of the characters after the transformation?
+- What happens to **all** and each of the characters after the transformation?
-Currently (9 July 2020) the toStart() function in this package converts 'this is a test' to 'This Is A Test', but it also converts 'this is a tEST' to 'This Is A Test'.
-This means that, not only is the first character of each word transformed, the others are too ("EST" to "est").
+In 9 July 2020, the toStart() function in this package converted 'this is a test' to 'This Is A Test', but it also converted 'this is a tEST' to 'This Is A Test'.
+This means that, not only was the first character of each word transformed, the others were too ("EST" to "est").

-9 July 2020 Update: The toStart() function name and functionality will probably change.
+9 July 2020 Log: The toStart() function name and functionality will probably change.

 ### Transformation function names